Intrinsic persistent homology via density-based metric learning: Introduction

 The threshold $\delta^p$ is restrictive if it is below $\diam(\XX_n, d_{\XX_n, p})$.
 However, we will show that under a natural model for the outliers, $\delta^p > \diam(\XX_n, d_{\XX_n, p})$ for large enough $p$.

-\subsection{Applications to signal analysis.}
+\subsection{Applications to Signal Analysis.}

-The study of time series --- specially, derived from dynamical systems --- through the inference of homology groups of a certain associated space called \textit{delay embedding} was pioneered in \cite{P, PH}.
-The construction of the delay embedding of a time series heavily depends on the dimension or number of independent variables of the underlying system.
-It often leads to analyse subspaces of a sufficiently high dimensional Euclidean space, which makes the inference of topological information unstable.
-In first place, by means of a concrete example involving the Lorenz attractor, we show that the use of Fermat distance in this method can lead to a more robust inference of the topological features of delay embeddings.
-The reason behind this is that the Fermat distance is less prone, compared to the Euclidean distance, to the effect known as \textit{curse of dimensionality}.
+The study of time series --- specially, derived from dynamical systems --- through the inference of homology groups of a certain associated space called \textit{delay embedding} was pioneered in the works \cite{P, PH}.
+The construction of the delay embedding of a time series heavily depends on the dimension or number of independent variables of the underlying system, and the choice of a parameter called \textit{time delay.} It often leads to analyse subspaces of a sufficiently high dimensional Euclidean space, which makes the inference of topological information unstable.
+In first place, by means of concrete examples involving the Lorenz attractor and noisy periodic signals, we show that the use of Fermat distance in this method can lead to a more robust inference of the delay embeddings' topological features.
+The reason behind this is that the Fermat distance is less prone, compared to the Euclidean distance, to the effect known as \textit{curse of dimensionality} and less dependent on the particular embedding.
 We also describe a method to detect change-points in the time series through the study of the evolution in time of the persistence diagrams of the corresponding time-delay embeddings.
 This is applied to discover anomalies in electrocardiogram signals and different patterns in the song of canaries corresponding to different syllables.

-The code to replicate the computational examples and applications can be found at \cite{repository}.
+The code to replicate the computational examples and applications can be found at the repository \cite{repository}.

-\subsection{Related work}
+\subsection{Related Work}